St4ckben/StomPop/README.md

 ### Active or passive mode

+PopStompbox can be used in several ways.

+The easiest way to use PopStombox is in passive mode.
+In such unpowered mode, the stompbox only needs do be plugged to an amplifier and that's it.
+It consists in a piezoelectric microphone connected to the output jack as shown below (simplified scheme).

 ### How to plug my guitar and my amp ?

 ## How to update PopStompbox